-- Rubella is spread from an infected person by droplets from the nose or mouth or by direct contact.
+Rubella can spread from an infected person by droplets from the nose or mouth or from mother to unborn baby.
 Rubella is easily spread to people who have not been vaccinated or previously infected.

 Who is at risk?

 The following groups are most at risk if they have not been vaccinated or previously infected (as they are not immune):

 A pregnant woman can spread rubella to her unborn baby.